Base yourself in the heart of London – three of our four campuses are based in London’s West End with the other based in Harrow.

 Cycle to work

-We have an agreement with Cyclescheme Ltd to run an assisted bike purchase scheme for our staff.
+We have an agreement with Cyclescheme Ltd to run an assisted bike purchase scheme for our colleagues.
 The scheme takes advantage of a tax concession offered by the government and under this agreement, employees who have contracts of employment that outlast the duration of the salary sacrifice (pay back) period can benefit from obtaining a tax-free bike and accessories (eg safety equipment).

 You must be over 18 years old and have completed your probationary period to be eligible.
-Staff participating in the scheme can expect to save between 33-41% off the high street price of a bike, depending on your individual tax status.
+Colleagues participating in the scheme can expect to save between 33-41% off the high street price of a bike, depending on your individual tax status.

 Eye care voucher scheme